Podcast: Flipping the Table

 About the Podcast

 PHI’s Roots of Change’s (ROC) collaborative network of organizations, businesses and governments hopes to make regenerative agriculture and healthy food accessible to all people including individuals, community-based organizations, food producers and businesses, advocating nonprofits, government agencies and more.
 ROC is committed to improving our culture’s understanding of our food system from field to table, its production systems and markets, and the policies that guide its function.
-Listen on Spotify, Apple Podcasts or Stitcher.
+Listen on Spotify, Apple Podcasts or Youtube.

 Host: Michael Reid Dimock is the program director of Roots of Change at the Public Health Institute.
 From a leadership role in the global Slow Food Movement to leadership of winning policy campaigns, for two decades he has led catalytic work to transform thinking and laws governing our production of food and management of farms.
 He serves on the advisory board of the UCLA Law School’s Resnick Food Law and Policy Program as well as the nonprofit boards of Farm to Pantry and the Wild Farm Alliance.
 Author Katrina Fried and Photographer Paul Mobley feature Michael in their book Everyday Heroes: 50 Americans Changing The World.
 His global network of allies and social media followers links 140,000 individuals and organizations.